-Composite PMI in Japan averaged 49.92 points from 2013 until 2021, reaching an all time high of 54.10 points in January of 2014 and a record low of 25.80 points in April of 2020.
+Composite PMI in Japan averaged 50.01 points from 2013 until 2022, reaching an all time high of 54.10 points in January of 2014 and a record low of 25.80 points in April of 2020.
 This page provides - Japan Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Japan Composite PMI - values, historical data and charts - was last updated on October of 2021.
+Japan Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

 Composite PMI in Japan is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Japan Composite PMI is projected to trend around 52.00 points in 2023, according to our econometric models.